For me, this marque remains the most enigmatic of all the French makers.

 |A reader was kind enough to provide this stamp, also from 97 Rue de Grenelle.
 This is the familiar oval style that’s similar to Dehillerin, Gaillard, and the other Parisian makers.

-Jacquotot stayed at this address until at least until 1911.
+Jacquotot stayed at this address until at least 1911.
 The next online record after that is dated 1914, at which time he had relocated to number 130.
 So my best guess is that this stamp was in use from 1907 to as late as 1913.

 130 Rue de Grenelle: 1914 to 1921